+l, , hereby understand and certify to the

+followi ng:

-I,, hereby und erstand and certify to the following: □ Waive all responsibility on behalf of the Skills Lab Setting and related to accidents, which said student might incur while in trai activities related to participation as part of the training program. ☐ Understand that my presence in these facilities is voluntary and I cannot be considered an employee for the purpose of Workman Signature Date
+Waive all responsibility on behalf of the Skills Lab Setting and for any liability related to accidents which said student mightraining and/or while participating in any activities related to of the training program.
+Understand that my presence in these facilities is voluntary a training; therefore, I cannot be considered an employee for Workman's Compensation or other insurance. t incur while in participation as part and for the purpose of

+Student's Sig nature Date